JackHck/SBCL/README.md

   --batch-size 128 \
   --temperature 0.1
 </pre>
+NOTE:
+For the CIFAR-10 datasets, we should increase steps for updaing the clusters.

 ### Second-stage train
 To evalute the representation learning, our code support [Classifier-Balancing](https://arxiv.org/abs/1910.09217) and [LDAM](https://arxiv.org/abs/1906.07413) to learn the classify.